splewis/csgo-pug-setup/README.md

 ## Download
 You should be able to get the most recent download from https://github.com/splewis/csgo-pug-setup/releases.

 This plugin optionally supports the [Updater](https://forums.alliedmods.net/showthread.php?t=169095) plugin, which will automatically update to backwards compatible releases.
+This will only update the base plugin and any change that required breakage will not auto-update, so you should still check here for newer versions.

 You may also download the [latest development build](http://ci.splewis.net/job/csgo-pug-setup/lastSuccessfulBuild/) if you wish.
 If you report any bugs from these, make sure to include the build number (when typing ``sm plugins list`` into the server console, the build number will be displayed with the plugin version).